The Dallas Architecture Forum Presents

 Purchase Tickets NOW

-Join The Dallas Architecture Forum for TWO great evenings on Tuesday, May 7, 2024, and also Wednesday, May 22, 2024 – at two extraordinary residences in Dallas.
+Join The Dallas Architecture Forum on Thursday, November 21, 2024, at this extraordinary residence in Dallas.

-The receptions will be from 6 to 8 pm with remarks by the design teams at approximately 6:45 pm.
+The reception will be from 6 to 8 pm with remarks by the design teams at approximately 6:45 pm.

 Valet parking will be provided.